KNOXDEV/gb/README.md

-# z80
+# gb

-This crate simulates the processor in a Gameboy, built using the amazing
+This crate simulates the Z80-like processor in a Gameboy, built using the amazing
 [Gameboy GPU Manual](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf)
 as a reference.

-This crate is technically a misnomer since the Gameboy doesn't contain a Zilog Z80 processor, but it's pretty close.
+**This crate is a heavy work in process and isn't even expected to compile atm, please hold.**

 > The GameBoy uses a computer chip similar to an Intel 8080.
 > It contains all of the instructions of an 8080